hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 **Design and calculate a media business model:**

 A group of HKBU students decided to found up a news website.
-Basically, their business model is to provide the content to their consumers, and they can make money by charging the subscription fee for exclusive content and ads revenues.
+Basically, their business model is to provide the content to their consumers, and earn money by a combination of subscription fee and advertising fee.

-The following are their cost and business plan:
+The following are the cost and revenue component in their business plan: (per month)

+- Major cost:
-* Content cost 70000 dollars in the first month
+  - Content cost `70,000` dollars
-* Other cost like labor cost and server cost is 30000 dollars
+  - Other cost like labor cost and server cost is `30,000` dollars
+  - Server cost: `50,000`
+- Revenue:
-* 10% of website visitors expected to become our subscribers a month
+  - 10% of website monthly **visitors** are expected to become the **subscribers**
-* Subscription fee is 15 dollars/person a month
+  - Subscription fee is `15` dollar/**subscriber** a month
-* Ad revenue = 0.8 dollars/person a month
+  - Ad revenue = `0.8` dollar/**visitor** a month
-* When the number of visitors is larger than 50,000, with one more increment, it will cost us 0.001 dollars more for the cost of cloud computing.

-Please build a calculator to estimate their revenues.
-When the number of visitors is equal to 20,000, 40,000 and 60,000, calculate our net income respectively.
+Please build a calculator to estimate their revenues, given the number of monthly visitors as an variable `visitor`.
+Show the net income when `visitor` equals `20,000`, `40,000` and `60,000`, respectively.

-This is just a basic model, you can definitely change the parameters to find more interesting stories.
-Like how to modify your price strategy to get more subscribers and make more money.
+Further challenges:

+- Explore how the net income changes when the number of visitors changes
+- Explore how the prameters of content cost, per user subscription fee and per user Ad revenue influences net income.
+- (optional) Assume a more practical situation.
+The company invest `50,000` in IT infrastructure as fixed assets.
+The infrastructure can support daily office use and support up to `50,000` monthly visitors.
+When the number of monthly visitors becomes larger than `50,000`, the company need to switch to cloud services, in order by by computing powers on demand.
+The excess amount incurs a cost of `0.001` dollar per user.

+**SPOILER**: The reference solution and variations can be found in [Calculate Marketing Objective for Your Media Startup](https://dnnsociety.org/2018/02/01/calculate-marketing-objective-for-your-media-startup/), a blog post from our past students.
+Note that it uses more complex logics like `if` and `for`, which will be detailed in [Chapter 3](notes-week-03.md).

 ## References